-This was going to be my weekend guide to Hong Kong but so far everything I listed was about food!
-So I thought this would be a great foodies guide to Hong Kong!
-I hope you all know how much I love food and that I am a really picky eater.
+This was going to be my weekend guide to Hong Kong but so far everything I listed was about food.
+So I thought this would be a great foodies guide to Hong Kong 🙂 I hope you all know how much I love food and that I am a really picky eater.
 Picky in the way that I know good food and I won’t settle for mediocre.
 Way to many times have I decided to “treat” myself to eating out only to have the food disappoint.
-Waste on money and calories!
+Waste of money and calories!

 Since I am obsessed with Instagram (find me here!) and reading other bloggers recommendations I felt like I came into Hong Kong prepared with an army of food choices.
 Hong Kong is a hard place to narrow down the best food joints because there is so much around you!